International migrations & (im)mobilities

 Parts you will find in this handbook:

-Part III: co-production of digital video narratives and storytelling
+• Part III: digital video narratives and storytelling

 Find here below all the materials prepared by the NEW ABC partners who replicated this pilot action.
 The second pilot of the action was adapted from the first pilot, after taking support and inspiration from the partners previously implementing it.
 You can find some data about the particularities at which these activities were conducted, you can download the handbook prepared to explain the whole implementation process, and finally, you can get access to the templates and specific materials produced for carrying out some activities.